Esplanade Hotel (Fremantle): History

 In 1895 the building was used as a hotel for the first time by William Meadly, who leased the premises from George Hubble and applied for the first hotel license.
 In 1896 following renovations to the existing building, The Esplanade Hotel opened its doors.
 In 1903 the building underwent significant alterations, designed by Joseph Herbert Eales, reorganising the interior structure and renovating the facade with the inclusion of an ornate dome shaped corner turret, new windows, verandah balustrades and a decorative parapet.
 A new corrugated iron roof replaced the original shingles.

 The building has undergone significant changes over time.

-In 1985 the building was enlarged by the owners, Winterbottom Holdings Ltd, in preparation for the anticipated influx of visitors for the 1987 America's Cup.
+In 1985 the building was enlarged by the owners, Winterbottom Holdings, in preparation for the anticipated influx of visitors for the 1987 America's Cup.
 The company invested $14 million to renovate and extend the hotel.
 The extensions were bigger than the original hotel building increasing the capacity to 140 bedrooms, providing function and convention facilities, a 130-seat restaurant and swimming pool.
-In 1991 the hotel was sold to Camellia Holdings Pty Ltd, for $12.27 million, who undertook further expansions and renovations to the hotel in 1996, spending $20 million on the improvements.
+In 1991 the hotel was sold to Camellia Holdings, for $12.2 million, who undertook further expansions and renovations to the hotel in 1996, spending $20 million on the improvements.

-In 2002, Camellia Holdings Pty Ltd undertook a further $14 million expansion of the hotel's convention and accommodation facilities.
+In 2002, Camellia Holdings undertook a further $14 million expansion of the hotel's convention and accommodation facilities.
 Completed in October 2003, the hotel's capacity was increased to 300 bedrooms and a new convention centre.
 Further refurbishments occurred in 2005, 2006 and 2009.

-In January 2013, the hotel was acquired by Primewest Management for $88.5 million, and Rydges Hotels & Resorts were appointed to manage the property.
+In January 2013, the hotel was acquired by Primewest Management for $88.5 million, and Rydges were appointed to manage the property.
 It is now known as the Esplanade Hotel Fremantle by Rydges.
+In June 2024 it was sold to the grandson of Alan Bond for $116.5 million.